rwvo/accelerator_views/README.md

   and the target pointer are allocated with `am_alloc`.
 Big shout-out to Scott Moe for discovering that!
 That's somewhat unfortunate if you want to use `hc::array` to represent data on the device.
 Fortunately, there is an ``hc::array`` constructor that takes a raw pointer to already `am_alloc`-ed memory, as is shown in the code examples.
-Unfortunately, the array doesn't take ownership of the memory; you have to delete it yourself, the array doesn't do it when its lifetime end.
-That can be a rich source of bugs in larger codes with complicated code paths, but it should be possible to wrap the am_alloced pointer in a `std::unique_ptr` or a `std::shared_pointer`, and provide a custom deleter, similar to how hc::pinned_vector handles am_alloced host-pinned memory.
+Unfortunately, the array doesn't take ownership of the memory; you have to delete it yourself.
+That can be a rich source of bugs in larger codes with complicated code paths, but it should be possible to wrap the am_alloced pointer in a `std::unique_ptr` or a `std::shared_pointer`, and provide a custom deleter, similar to how `hc::pinned_vector` handles am_alloced host-pinned memory.
 I'll provide some examples in a next iteration.

 ### Overlapping transfers/computations on two accelerator_views